choudharysxc/UCC---User-Controlled-Censorship/README.md

 - **Fine-tuning with deep learning models** like BERT for improved accuracy.

 ## 📜 License
-This project is open-source.
-Feel free to contribute!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Final Thoughts